The 21+ Best Learning Management Systems (Updated for 2022)

 Moodle doesn’t offer built-in marketing and sales tools, but because it’s open source you should be able to add or develop integrations with your preferred sales and marketing systems.
 Almost anything you need has already been done by someone in the Moodle community who’s willing to show you how.
 You can pick up free advice in Moodle forums or hire professional Moodle Partners for extra services.

 “Moodle is currently working on a number of exciting releases, focussed on better user interface and experience and also meeting the latest need from educators, classrooms, organisations and institutions for enhanced and innovative learning experiences.” – Martin Dougiamas, Moodle Founder and CEO

 ProProfs offers a range of products, starting with “Training Maker” which lets you create courses and track student progress.
-You can add extra products such as Live Chat or Knowledge Base to extend the Training Maker’s features.

-From $99/month to $199/month; 14-day free trial; learn more here
+From $99/month (Bootstrapper), $149/month (Up-and-comer), to $199/month (University); 14-day free trial; learn more here.

-Ruzuku is a popular LMS with a live webinar feature as well as built-in ecommerce tools that help you sell your courses and collect tuition payments via PayPal, Stripe, InfusionSoft or 1ShoppingCart.
+Ruzuku is a popular LMS with a live webinar feature as well as built-in e-commerce tools that help you sell your courses and collect tuition payments via PayPal, Stripe, InfusionSoft or 1ShoppingCart.
 It also integrates nicely with Mailchimp for email marketing and student engagement emails.

 “Ruzuku is best for course creators who love to interact and engage with their course participants in a way that’s social, supportive, and fun.” – Abe Crystal, Ruzuku